joejag/tech-lead-talk/the_talk.md

 * People appoint you as a leader as you make good decisions.
 It is your duty to train others to learn to make good decisions too.
 * Delegate by Diary (like performance problems, it ain't where you think it is))
 * Feature leeds.
+* Ask people to come to the team rather than email.
+Use a concierge.
+* Work out which issues will have the most impact, and so which would provide the ost value by being resolved.
+* Bring a team member to all meetings, so you can delegate in the future